eval

 //eval.value("(test: 'test', number:123)") | (test: 'test', number:123) |

-//eval.evaluator(config <: (:scope <: tuple, :stdlib <: tuple)).eval(expr <: string|bytes) <: any
+//eval.evaluator(config <: (:scope <: tuple, :stdlib <: tuple)).eval(expr <: string|bytes) <: any#

-tuple containing optional configurable values of scope
+evaluator takes in a config tuple containing optional configurable values of scope and stdlib.

-config property is a tuple whose keys are bound to corresponding values within the evaluated expression.
+The scope config property is a tuple whose keys are bound to corresponding values within the evaluated expression.

-config property is a tuple containing the hierarchical representation of standard library functions to be made available to the evaluated expression.
+The stdlib config property is a tuple containing the hierarchical representation of standard library functions to be made available to the evaluated expression.

-By default stdlib
+By default stdlib is equal to //std.safe.

 In instances where consumers of evaluator want to provide access to unsafe standard library functions then they must be manually provided in the config.

-which represents an arrai value and converts them to
+evaltakes in a string or byte array expr which represents an arrai value and converts them to

 arrai values.